pymeshtool

 basename (str) – Basename to the output files.

-binary (bool, optional, default=True) – Set True to write binary data, False for text data.
+binary (bool, optional, default=True) – Set to True to write binary data, False for text data.

 - Return type: